Inisfada: Sale and demolition

 The property was sold in May 2013 for $36.5 million to the Manhasset Bay Group, a consortium of four Hong Kong-based development companies.
 At the time of sale, the estate was only 33 acre.
 The Jesuit retreat house closed in August.
 The last Mass was said at the retreat center on June 2, 2013.
 The Saint Genevieve chapel, one of the main chapels from the retreat house, which contained intricate woodwork, was salvaged and is being stored under the care of Fordham University.
+Starting in 2025, Fordham University and the Jesuit Church started to sell off pieces of the historic Saint Genevieve Chapel, contradicting their earlier plans to restore it on campus.
+Chapel elements for sale as per private sale advertisement by sothebys auction house.

 The property was valued at the time of sale at $44 million.
 Demolition of the mansion started on December 5, 2013.
 By December 6, 2013, Newsday reported that almost half of the mansion was demolished.

 The Manhasset Bay Group plans to build a subdivision on the property, with 46 homes on lots ranging from a 0.5 acre to one acre in area.
 This subdivision underwent a hearing for environmental concerns in March 2016.